Overview

 Australian assistance

 Australia has made a significant contribution to the Global Coalition to Defeat Da’esh and remains committed to its mission.
 Together with New Zealand, the Australian Defence Force (ADF) trained over 47,000 Iraqi security personnel as part of Task Group Taji, which concluded in June 2020.
-The ADF continues to make practical contributions in Iraq towards countering terrorism and ensuring security and stability through Operation Okra.
-Australia also provides personnel to the North Atlantic Treaty Organization (NATO) Mission Iraq’s headquarters through Operation Steadfast.
+Australia deployed more than 4,800 ADF personnel to the Middle East as part of Operation Okra (2014-2024).
+Until December 2025, Australia also contributed personnel to the North Atlantic Treaty Organization Mission in Iraq (NMI) through Operation Steadfast.
+The NMI focused on providing non-combat advisory support and capacity building and training to the Iraqi Security Forces.

 Australia committed over $589 million in humanitarian and stabilisation assistance to Iraq between 2003 to 2023.
 Australian funding helped provide food, medical services and protection to people in need, as well as stabilisation support to areas liberated from Da’esh control.